Pagination, infinite scroll, and load more are the three most popular methods of presenting content to users.

 Also, if you are wondering how you can apply load more to your website.
 You can do it easily by using the Product Load More which comes under product listing by The Plus Addons for Elementor.

 Not only for Product Listing you can also apply load more for your blog posts too.
-The Plus Addons also offer Post Load More widget which comes under the Blog Post Listing where you can apply load more functionalities to your blog page and with its customizable features you can also control how many posts should be loaded at a time and many more.
+The Plus Addons also offer a Post Load More widget which comes under the Blog Post Listing where you can apply load more functionalities to your blog page and with its customizable features you can also control how many posts should be loaded at a time and many more.

 How to Add Load More in Elementor?